b5strbal/macaw/README.md

 ```
 from the directory containing the `setup.py` file.
 Without root access you can run ``python setup.py install --user``.

+## Dependencies

+The program currently runs under Python 2.7, and requires the Numpy and NetworkX packages.
+It does not require Sage.

 ## Current functionality

 1) Defining the Humphries generators on closed surfaces.